cristian0527/Marked-Edge-Walk/README.md

 2. Choose Constraints for the Energy Function
 	* Decide on what parameters to be taken into account with the energy function.
 For our analysis, we set on compactness/cut-edges and county splits.
 3. Select an Energy Function
-	* Across our eight states, we either were set on the Gaussian approach or the exponential/minimized approach.
+	* Across our eight states, we used either the Gaussian approach or the exponential/minimized approach
 4. Set Beta & Target Values
 	* Based on the currently enacted plan statistics on compactness and county splits, tune the parameters so we may sample from a target distribution that's similar so we may draw baseline comparisons
 5. Base Test & Calibrate